-Would you like to improve your health and fitness, find your ideal weight, build strength and stamina?
-The ancient practice of yoga considers this to be an important place to start - and was given high priority by Krishnamacharya (who is widely regarded as the foremost yoga master of the 20th Century).
+The ancient practice of yoga considers our health to be an important place to start - this was given high priority by Krishnamacharya (who is widely regarded as the foremost yoga master of the 20th Century).

 Yoga can also help with many other aspects of life from stress relief, overcoming trauma and psychological healing, to mental and emotional balance, wanting to feel good about oneself, wanting to effect change (but not knowing how), learning how to cope with a restless mind, spiritual insight and spiritual liberation.

-The ancient 8-limb path of Patanjali Ashtanga Yoga encompasses all of this and much more.
+The ancient 8-limb path of Patanjali Yoga encompasses all of this and much more.